Insane7k/pyriumdiscordbot/README.md

 Everything was tested before upload, bot should start up and all should work fine when all requirements are installed and token is added.;
 Don't delete ANYTHING AT ALL in the "assets" folder.
 EVERYTHING in that folder is important!;

-Basically, you don't need to edit anything in the files except replace TOKEN at the last line of bot.py to an actual token.;
+Basically, you don't need to edit anything in the files except replace TOKEN at the last line of bot.py to an actual token

 Discord: Insane#0002